Griffinhale/tastebuds_containerized/README.md

 ```

 `./scripts/dev.sh up` also brings up the `redis` broker, `worker`, and Nginx proxy so you can access the UI at `http://localhost` and the API at `http://localhost/api`; direct ports at `:3000` and `:8000` remain available if you need to bypass the proxy.
+The proxy listens on HTTPS via a bundled dev certificate; use `https://localhost` (self-signed) if you want to test TLS and rate limits.

 Raw commands if you prefer:
 ```bash